kevin-wijnen/who_corona_pdf_scraper/README.md

 - The link build up (Ends with: "20200324-sitrep-64-covid-19.pdf".
 Important is to look out for the "20200324"(date) and "64"(number of report))

 ## Version 1.0
 The basics are set up.
 That means downloading and reading the data.
 I also created to functions to sort the data from low to high and from high to low.
+Added example-file-65.pdf to show what kind of PDF it is.

 ### Setup
 To use these scripts you need the following modules installed: